Optimal Non-Adaptive Group Testing with One-Sided Error Guarantees: Conclusion

 The term $\zeta(\theta)$ is the well-documented exact recovery rate \cite{coja2020optimal}, so it remains to show that the rate $\log 2$ is achievable for both SUBSET and SUPERSET.
 This is done using the \emph{Definite Defectives} (DD) algorithm \cite{aldridge2014group} for SUBSET, and the \emph{Combinatorial Orthogonal Matching Pursuit} (COMP) algorithm \cite{chan2011non} for SUPERSET.
 In both cases, we adopt the near constant column weight design \cite{johnson2018performance} where each item is placed in $L = \frac{T \log 2}{k}$ tests independently with replacement.

-An outline of achievable approximate recovery rates using DD/COMP is given in \cite[Section 5.1]{aldridge2019group} for the case that $\eta^-,\eta^+$ are fixed constants $(0,1)$.
+An outline of achievable approximate recovery rates using DD/COMP is given in \cite[Section 5.1]{aldridge2019group} for the case that $\eta^-,\eta^+$ are fixed constants in $(0,1)$.
 However, we are unaware of any works giving full proofs, and moreover, the result that we seek in Theorem \ref{thm1} also permits smaller values of $\eta^-,\eta^+$, which is non-trivial to achieve.
 Thus, we provide a detailed proof for completeness, despite amounting to relatively straightforward extensions of existing work.
+As with Section \ref{sec:proofs}, we subsequently drop the superscripts from $\eta^-, \eta^+$ since they will be clear from the context.